LambdaTest/documentation/docs/hyperexecute-status.md

 ## 1. Job Level Status

-All kinds of tests get executed on Hyperexecute in the form of a [`JOB`] .
+All kinds of tests get executed on Hyperexecute in the form of a Job.
 You can see all the executed jobs on the HyperExecute [Jobs Page](https://hyperexecute.lambdatest.com/hyperexecute).

 Each job has a unique ` JOB Number ` and is executed as a group of [` Tasks `] .

 <!-- <img loading="lazy" src={require('../assets/images/hyperexecute/knowledge-base/concepts/concepts1.png').default} alt="Image"  className="doc_img"/> -->

-A [`Job`]  can attain different statuses based on the completion level.
+A Job  can attain different statuses based on the completion level.

 | Icon | Status |
 |------|------|